-(2) Failure to install a meter on a permitted well, new well or replacement well subject to metering requirements prior to any production, except that is necessary to the drilling and testing of such well and equipment.
-Meters may be alternatively located at the center pivot sprinkler if all production is captured at the center pivot.
+(2) Failure to install a meter on a new well or replacement well subject to metering requirements prior to any production, except that is necessary to the drilling and testing of such well and equipment.
+Meters may be alternatively located at the center pivot sprinkler, drip irrigation system, or central collection point, as long as all production is captured.